-As a semi-guided trip you will be free to travel at your own pace.
+As a semi-guided trip you will be free to travel at your own pace or ride with one of our guides.
 Usually small groups of similarly paced cyclists form and ride together throughout the day so while you are travelling with a large group it never feels like a crowd.

 PRICING & PAYMENT

 AU$4900 per person, twin share

 A $500 early bird discount applies for all bookings made before 31 December 2017!

 A $500 deposit is required to confirm places on the trip.
 The deposit is non-refundable but we will refund providing we can find a replacement person to fill your place on the tour.

 All bookings and payments are handled through our partners at Nexus Travel in Monbulk, Victoria.

 Day 2 - Cycle Izumi to Hinagu Onsen (75km)

 Day 3 - Cycle Hinagu Onsen to Ozu (72km)